Malaria in Malawi

 Malaria in Malawi is broadly characterised by intense malaria transmission, however, there is considerable local diversity of transmission intensity.

 During 2014 in Phase 1, an Epidemiological Profile of Malaria and its Control in Malawi was produced by the INFORM project, KEMRI Wellcome Trust in collaboration with the National Malaria Control Programme (NMCP).
 During this phase, LINK collated evidence from 134 published articles or MSc/PhD theses and 94 implementation reports/policies.
 LINK is currently working with the NMCP and Malawi-Liverpool Wellcome Trust Research Programme on Phase 2 of the project and attended the Annual malaria programme review in February 2018.
-An updated profile will be available in 2018.
+An updated profile, indicator poster and timeline will be produced in 2018.

 Making data available